Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Methodology

-Recalling that $s_{\delta}=(m_1+m_2)^2+\delta$ we can see that in the limit $\delta\to 0$ the last term on the r.h.s. of Eq.~(\ref{jtemp2}) exactly cancels the non-integral term in Eq.~(\ref{jtemp1}).
-Since the the first (integral) term on the r.h.s. of Eq.~(\ref{jtemp2}) is finite as $\delta\to 0$, we can put $\delta=0$.
-In this way we get
+Recalling that $s_{\delta}=(m_1+m_2)^2+\delta$, we can see that in the limit $\delta\to 0$ the last term on the rhs of Eq.~(\ref{jtemp2}) exactly cancels the non-integral term in Eq.~(\ref{jtemp1}).
+Since the the first (integral) term on the rhs of Eq.~(\ref{jtemp2}) is finite as $\delta\to 0$, we can put $\delta=0$.
+In this way, we get

 Using Eq.~(\ref{disp12a}) we can also get another representation,

 where $k^2\leftrightarrow k^2+{\rm i}0$, in the same way as in the prescription $1/(s-k^2-{\rm i}0)$.